MilesGray4444/PracticingPythonScripts/README.md

 Running scripts on Mac OS Terminal.

-These are all python scripts version1, 2 are simple and version 3 assigns '> ' to a user prompt.
+These are all python scripts version1, 2 are simple.
+Version 3 assigns '> ' to a user prompt and I tweaked it around a bit

-Setting parameters and unpacking variables. this is just painful way of doing it .
+Setting parameters and unpacking variables. this is just painful way to do it.
 Don't worry.